chappy84/google-analytics-server-side/README.md

 ### Adapters

-There are two Adapters available to Gass\Http, these are:
+There are two Adapters available in `Gass\Http`, these are:

 #### Stream
-Stream creates a stream context and utilises this stream with `file_get_contents`.
+`Stream` creates a stream context and utilises this stream with `file_get_contents`.
 See [php's example][15].
-Any [available options][16] provided to this class will go into the 'http' array for the stream context, thus you may pass any headers or proxy information etc. into this to use in the connection when made.
+Any [available options][16] provided to this class will go into the `'http'` array for the stream context, thus you may pass any headers or proxy information etc. into this to use in the connection when made.

 #### Curl